loristissino/RoboThree/README.md

         │   └── ThreeWheelDistanceSensingRobotRepresentation.js
         └── world.html

 The file `world/config/defaults.js` is the place where you can tweak the main configuration of the simulation environment.
-Edit it at will.
+Edit it at will, but pay attention to IP addresses and port numbers in order to let them match your servers.

 ### Running the robot's managers